Stacey B. Scott, Ph.D.

 University of Notre Dame (2009)

-Dr. Scott will not be accepting graduate students for the 2020-2021 academic year.
+Dr. Stacey Scott will be reviewing graduate student applications for the 2023-2024 academic year

 Office: Psychology B-254

 Stress, emotions, health, lifespan development, longitudinal and intensive measurement designs and analysis.

 Dr. Scott’s research examines stress, emotions, and mental and physical health across the lifespan.
 In this work, Dr. Scott investigates “stress” from several different perspectives: exposure (i.e., did an event occur), appraisal (i.e., the severity of threat of a particular event), and outcome (i.e., participants’ reports of “feeling stressed” and theorized physical, cognitive, and emotional outcomes of exposure).
 Her work in stress spans national disasters (e.g., 9/11 attacks), normative but major life events (e.g, widowhood), chronic stressors (e.g., loneliness, work strain, cancer), and daily hassles and disruptions (e.g., arguments, traffic, unexpected bills).